-- · each device will process an independent set of samples - each device will group the samples into micro batches, where the micro-batch size will be roughly equal to batch_size / num_devices.
-If the batch size is not a multiple of the number of ranks, the remainder samples will be equally distributed among the participating ranks, such that some ranks will use a micro-batch of (batch_size / num_devices) + 1. - each device will apply the same set of transformations to its input samples as specified in the load_dataset function.
+- each device will process an independent set of samples - each device will group the samples into micro batches, where the micro-batch size will be roughly equal to batch_size / num_devices.
+If the batch size is not a multiple of the number of ranks, the remainder samples will be equally distributed among the participating ranks, such that some ranks will use a micro-batch of (batch_size / num_devices) + 1. - each device will apply the same set of transformations to its input samples as specified in the input_fn function.

 The advantage of using the automatic dataset distribution mechanism of Tarantella is that users can reason about their I/O pipeline without taking care of the details about how to distribute it.
+To disable the automatic dataset distribution and ensure each rank will use the same micro-batch size equal to batch_size / num_devices, run the code with the following flag: --auto_distributed=False.
+Make sure the provided batch_size is a multiple of the number of ranks in this case.